-1Note that the relationship between occupation group, Covid-19 and ethnic background is not straightforward.
+&lt;sup>1Note that the relationship between occupation group, Covid-19 and ethnic background is not straightforward.
 Some roles are more or less likely to be redeployed, involve working in a Covid-19 ward or area, or work remotely, and the distribution of responses from staff across different ethnic backgrounds varies across occupation groups, which may explain some of the differences observed.

-Which staff were required to work remotely/from home as a result of the pandemic?
+The Covid-19 pandemic in more detail (2) Which staff were required to work remotely/from home as a result of the pandemic?
 39.4% of staff were required to work remotely/from home due to the Covid-19 pandemic (q23c), slightly more than in 2020 (36.0%).

-The graph below shows how this proportion varied by occupation and ethnic background1.
+The graph below shows how this proportion varied by occupation and ethnic background.